axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

 <h1>Ownership &amp; Co-Ownership</h1>
  <p>Fiat ownership is exclusive,</p>
  <div class="_citation">
-  This is mine.
-I keep it by force, even if I had to kill you, everyone in your family, or burn everybody in your village.
+  <em>This is mine.
+I keep it by force, even if I had to kill you, everyone in your family, or burn everybody in your village.</em>>
  </div>
- <p>That is OK for a toothbrush, but not for a business whose growth comes from the work that people put in it.</p>
+ <p>That is OK for a toothbrush, but not for a business whose growth comes from the work that many people put in it.</p>

 <h1>Fiat Ownership</h1>
  <ul>